dhis2/design-system/readme.md

 ---

-## Contributing and Feedback
+## Contributing and feedback

 ### Contributing to the design system

 Contributions to the design system are welcome.
-If there is a component that you have designed and/or built that you think could be useful for others, please send it in!
-A component can be detailed using the [example template](extras/component-template.md), and a PR can be opened for submission.
+If there is a component that you have designed or built that you think could be useful for others, please get in touch.
+Document the component using the [example template](extras/component-template.md) and open a PR.

 The DHIS2 Design System is based upon principles of [Atomic Design](http://atomicdesign.bradfrost.com/table-of-contents/).
 Submitted components should follow this system, using existing atoms and molecules to compose new components where possible.

 ### Feedback and issues

-[Open an issue](https://github.com/dhis2/design-system/issues) to contribute feedback regarding a component in the design system.
+[Open an issue](https://github.com/dhis2/design-system/issues) to contribute feedback about a component in the design system.
 Feedback is always appreciated and helps to make the design system more robust and powerful.

 ---